ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-7.md

-Chapter: Overcoming Challenges with the Growth Mindset for Athletes
+Overcoming Challenges with the Growth Mindset for Athletes
 ===================================================================

 Athletes face many challenges in their journey towards success.
 The growth mindset is a powerful tool that can help athletes overcome these challenges and achieve peak performance.
 In this chapter, we will explore common challenges faced by athletes when adopting a growth mindset and provide strategies for overcoming them.